Voter ID

 • Certain national identity cards

-For more information on which forms of photo ID will be accepted, visit electoral commission website or call their helpline on 0800 328 0280.
+For more information on which forms of photo ID will be accepted, visit the electoral commission website or call their helpline on 0800 328 0280.

 If you don’t have an accepted form of photo ID